Installing and configuring vsFTPD

 You must create a vsftp.chroot_list file and put any users in it who are not chrooted.
 All users are chrooted by default.
 You must create the file even if you don’t have any users to put in it.

-Note: For Ubuntu, the line for the chroot list file is
+Note: For the Ubuntu operating system, the line for the chroot list file is

 If you want to enable a user to use file access control lists (FACLs) or a set a group permission by default, add the following lines at the bottom of the configuration file: